 The exam is designed to assess comprehension of the subject matter, as well as their proper application.
-Across all Fi360 Designation Examinations, a minimum (cut) score to successfully pass each respective exam is as follows:
+The minimum (cut) score to successfully pass each respective exam is as follows:

 For a detailed description of our Retake Policy, please read our Fi360® Exam - Retake Policy help article.